Rate this product

 The cost of Geojoy is $14.99 plus $4.99 shipping.
 The special TV offer allows you to receive a second Geojoy by paying the extra shipping fee of $4.99 for a total price of $24.97.
-Price is from As Seen on TV commercial page which was taken offline due to Geojoy being discontinued.
+This price was obtained from the As Seen on TV commercial page which was taken offline due to Geojoy being discontinued.
 Geojoy may still be found for sale on Amazon or Ebay.

 You can fill the puzzle with any dog treats, and it can be used over and over.
 This gives dogs the physical activity and mental stimulation they require.

 The toy can be easily cleaned by putting it in the dishwasher.
 It can hold up to one cup of dog food or dog treats, so you can monitor the food intake of your furry friends.
 You can also feed them in a more exciting way by filling this toy instead of filling their dog bowl.
 If it gets dirty, just wash it.

 BPA free so it is reliably non-toxic and safe for dogs to use.
 Even if the toy is being dragged into the sun, the plastic material will not release harmful chemicals which mix into the dog treats inside, unlike traditional plastic toys.